Glossary

 Prehormone

-A glandular secretory product that is a precursor of a hormone but has little or no inherent biological potency itself.
+A glandular secretory product that is a precursor of a hormone but has little, or no, inherent biological potency itself.

 Prime